Free Independence is not definable: Non-definability of Freeness

 \begin{lem} For $\cU$-almost all $n$, the $\Cstar$-algebra $\Cstar(x_n)$ generated by $x_n$ contains a unital copy of $\bC^3$ and $\Cstar(y_n)\neq\bC$. \end{lem} \begin{proof} Note that $\lim_\cU x_n=x_\infty$ in norm and so $\sigma(x_n)$ converges to $\sigma(x_\infty)$ in the Hausdorff distance along the ultrafilter $\cU$.
 Consequently, for $\cU$-almost all $n$, the spectrum $\sigma(x_n)$ will have at least three connected components and hence $\bC^3$ embeds into $\Cstar(x_n)$.
 Notice also that for $\cU$-almost all $n$, the spectrum of $y_n$ is not a singleton since $y$ is not a scalar. \end{proof}

 Passing to the GNS-closure of $\cQ$ with respect to its unique trace $\tau$ (which is isomorphic to the hyperfinite II$_1$ factor $\cR$), we have constructed two von Neumann subalgebras $A=\Wstar(x_n)$ and $B=\Wstar(y_n)$ which are free with respect to the unique trace $\tau$ on $\cR$.
 Moreover, we have arranged that $\bC^3$ embeds into $A$, and $B$ is not the complex numbers.
-In particular, we can find a copy of $\bC^2\subseteq B$.
+In particular, we can find an isomorphic copy of $\bC^2$ in $B$.

 We have found an embedding of the von Neumann-algebraic free product

 The traces on the left hand side are faithful as they are restrictions of the faithful trace $\tau$.
 Consequently, the left hand side is non-amenable, which is our desired contradiction.
 We include a sketch of the last well-known assertion for the convenience of the reader.